lazy-media/public/Authentik/Nextcloud/Readme.md

 - Navigate to `Applications > Applications`
 - Create a New Application
     - Enter a name of your choosing
-    - Enter the slug as something like `nextcloud-oauth`
+    - Enter the slug as something like `nextcloud-oauth`, this will be used in the next step.
     - (optional) Set a Group that you would like this grouped into.
         - This is not the Permissions section to restrict users from using this.
 To set permissions, visit [Application Group Permissions](/Authentik/Applications-&-Providers/Readme.md#application-group-permissions)
         - This Group Setting only groups applications on the Main Authentik Overview page for each User.
 Enter a name Exactly as you want it Grouped.
 If it is mispelled in anyway, it will create another group.